 Glenn: It’s fine.

-Rob: But I just noticed we all wearing a hat.
+Rob: Yeah, but I just noticed we’re all wearing hats.

 Charlie: Put your hat on.